lilypolonetsky/datastructures-applets/PythonVisualizations/design/CallStackVisualization.md

 aspects can be managed with a tag that gets added by `showCode()`.

 The `CodeHighlightBlock` needs to keep the line count of the code that was inserted for the call.
-That count should include the boundary line so it can be cleaned up properly.
 The first code block inserted into the code window probably should not get a boundary line since that will be an unnecessary distraction.
-Code that gets inserted must terminate with a newline.
+Code that gets inserted must terminate with a newline if a boundary line follows.

 ## API